-CHAPTER 5 - STRATEGIC AGENDA
+STRATEGIC AGENDA

-Each year the municipality has to review its strategic plan to confirm that the strategy is still relevant, addresses the needs of the community and to inform the organizational structure of the budget of the municipality...
+Each year the municipality has to review its strategic plan as to inform the new operating and capital budget.
 The Municipality of Beaufort West decided not to make any changes to the strategic objectives and priorities as identified in the original IDP (2012-2017) and/or the last review of 2013/14.
+This section is therefore a repeat of the previous review process.